 With standard policies, some claims are excluded, exceed the policy limit, or fall outside the policy’s limitations.
 Insurance is crucial for protecting your clients, but homeowners insurance, business insurance, and auto insurance policies don’t always offer the protection your clients require.
 When a claim exceeds policy limits or isn’t covered, your client is liable for paying uncovered costs out of their own pocket, which could be thousands of dollars.
 Though standard umbrella policies can extend coverage limits for some circumstances, they may still fall short of addressing key areas where clients need coverage.

 At Prime, we aim to provide coverage solutions that insurance producers can’t find anywhere else.
-Our True Umbrella insurance coverage stands apart because we want to help insureds leverage the market to their advantage.
+Our TRU Umbrella insurance coverage stands apart because we want to help insureds leverage the market to their advantage.
 We write the exclusions, gaps, and limitations as needed.
-Unlike other carriers, our True Umbrella coverage schedules perils, operations, and activities.
-We identify gray areas and gaps in play, work, and home activities and cover them with Prime True Umbrella coverage.
+Unlike other carriers, our TRU Umbrella coverage schedules perils, operations, and activities.
+We identify gray areas and gaps in play, work, and home activities and cover them with Prime TRU Umbrella coverage.
 Gaps and gray areas that may be covered include:

 - Recreation vehicles